Home Blog How to calculate safety stock to save money

-How to calculate safety stock: three different calculations
+How to calculate safety stock to save money

-Safety stock is defined as inventory that is carried to prevent stock-outs caused by fluctuating customer demand, forecast inaccuracies or variability in supplier lead times.
-Safety stock is intended to cover any shortfall in cycle stock during the lead time period.
-Safety stock is a key element of the reorder point formula:
+Safety stock is inventory carried to prevent stockouts caused by fluctuating customer demand, forecast inaccuracies, or supplier lead-time variability.
+It aims to cover any shortfall in cycle stock during the lead time and is a key element of the reorder point formula:

-The purpose of safety stock is to minimize disruption to order fulfilment while investing the lowest possible amount of capital in inventory.
+The purpose of safety stock is to reduce disruption to order fulfillment while minimizing capital invested in inventory.

-When demand for inventory items is consistent and lead times are reliable, it’s fairly easy to determine safety stock levels that will achieve this.
-But, when demand and supply fluctuate, many inventory planners find it much tougher to calculate safety stock accurately.
-All too often they chose to use simple safety stock formulas, which are insufficient to deal with the supply and demand challenges they face.
+When demand for inventory items is consistent and lead times are reliable, it’s fairly easy to determine the amount of safety stock to meet these conditions.
+However, when demand and supply fluctuate, many inventory planners struggle to calculate safety stock accurately.
+Too often, they rely on simple safety stock formulas that fail to address their specific supply-and-demand challenges.

 Three simple ways to calculate safety stock

-Calculating safety stock can be as simple or complex as you make it.
-Here are three simple safety stock calculations with some advantages and drawbacks for each one.
+Calculating safety stock can be simple or complex, depending on your approach.
+Here are three straightforward safety stock calculations along with their advantages and disadvantages.

 1. Fixed safety stock levels

-Many companies set a fixed level of safety stock for their inventory items – that is, they add a ‘best-guess’ quantity to the reorder point to allow for any issues.
+Many companies set a fixed safety stock level for their inventory items – that is, they add a ‘best-guess’ quantity to the reorder point to allow for any issues.

-This number is often set at item group level and based on the judgment or assumptions of the inventory management team – there are no formal calculations used.
+This number is often set at item group level based on the inventory management team’s judgment or assumptions rather than formal calculations.

-Let’s introduce Mary’s Plumbing Warehouse as an example.
-Mary has reviewed her previous month’s sales and used these figures to set her forecast for the next four weeks:
+Let’s use Mary’s Plumbing Warehouse as an example.
+Mary has analyzed her sales from the previous month and used these figures to set her forecast for the upcoming four weeks:

-She could now simply decide to carry one week’s worth of safety stock for each SKU, using last month’s highest week of sales as her safety stock figure e.g. 650, 300 and 700 respectively.
+She could now simply choose to hold one week’s worth of safety stock for each SKU, based on last month’s peak weekly sales, e.g., 650, 300, and 700, respectively.

-This basic approach is easy to set-up and manage, but often leads to stock imbalances.
-For example, Mary may end up with unnecessarily large amounts of capital invested in excess stock of Showerhead C, whereas she could easily run out of Showerhead B.
+This simple method is easy to set up and manage, but often results in stock imbalances.
+For example, Mary might end up with too much capital invested in excess quantities of Showerhead C, while she could easily run out of Showerhead B.

 2. Time-based safety stock calculations

-A time-based safety stock calculation finds the average sales over a fixed period of time and uses this value as the safety stock level.
+A time-based calculation determines the average sales over a fixed period and uses this value as the safety stock level.

-For example, if Mary uses her average weekly forecasts (based on last month’s sales) to calculate safety stock, she would end up with 525 units of safety stock of Showerhead A, 250 extra units of Showerhead B and 475 of Showerhead C.
+For example, if Mary uses her average weekly forecasts (based on last month’s sales) to calculate safety stock, she would end up with 525 units of Showerhead A, 250 extra units of Showerhead B, and 475 units of Showerhead C.

-However, just like using the fixed safety stock method, time-based calculations can also often lead to over- and under-stocking.
-One reason for this is because both approaches assume that the forecasted demand will be accurate and that lead times will remain consistent.
+However, as with the fixed method, time-based calculations can also often lead to overstocking and understocking.
+One reason for this is that both approaches assume accurate demand forecasts and consistent lead times.
 In reality, of course, this rarely happens.

-For starters calculating demand based on historical sales alone often leads to inaccurate forecasts – read more here.
-This is because each SKU in your inventory has a unique demand pattern: some will have steady demand, others will be more lumpy or erratic.
-Forecasts based on historical consumption alone cannot account for this.
+For starters, relying solely on historical sales to calculate demand often results in inaccurate forecasts – read more here.
+This is because each SKU in your inventory has a unique demand pattern.
+Some will have steady demand, while others will be more lumpy or erratic, seeing demand spikes, which forecasts based on historical consumption alone cannot account for.

-At the same time, lead times can be inconsistent due to a range of issues, such as production downtime or delivery delays.
+At the same time, lead times can be inconsistent due to issues such as production downtime or delivery delays.

-By definition, a ‘one size fits all’ approach to calculating safety stock will deliver the right amount of inventory for some items, but too much or too little for others.
-As a result, managers get inventory imbalances that can lead to excessive inventory costs and/or inconsistent service levels.
+By definition, a ‘one-size-fits-all’ approach to calculating safety stock will deliver the right amount of inventory for some items, but excess or insufficient stock for others.
+Consequently, managers face inventory imbalances that can lead to excessive inventory costs and inconsistent service levels.

-This can be seen if we look at each SKU in turn.
+This can be seen by looking at each SKU in turn.

-Mary’s forecasts show that demand for Showerhead C could be much more erratic than A or B, but still decides to use her average weekly demand as her safety stock quantity.
+Mary’s forecasts indicate that the demand for Showerhead C could be much more erratic than for A or B, but she still chooses to base her safety stock on her average weekly demand.

 As we can see from the actual sales figures:

-Showerhead A sees actual sales that are higher than the forecast, but the safety stock does its job by providing enough stock to cover the rise in demand with 295 units of safety stock remaining.
+Showerhead A’s actual sales exceed the forecast, but the safety stock effectively covers the demand increase with 295 safety stock units remaining.

-Showerhead B sees actual sales slightly below forecast, so a surplus of 290 units are remaining, made up of 250 units of safety stock but also 40 units of excess stock, tying-up much needed capital.
+Showerhead B’s actual sales are slightly below forecast, creating a 290-unit surplus, comprising 250 units of safety stock and 40 units of excess stock, which ties up valuable capital.

-Showerhead C sees actual sales that are higher than the predicted forecast, but the safety stock fails to cover the actual demand in week four, falling short by 25 units.
-This leads to a stock-out in week four and a number of expensive back orders.
+Showerhead C’s actual sales also surpass the predicted forecast, but the safety stock falls short of covering actual demand in week four by 25 units.
+This causes a stockout in week four and several costly backorders.

-For products whose demand is more erratic, higher levels of safety stock are required, but how do you calculate the optimal level?
+For products with more erratic demand, higher safety stock levels are required, but how do you calculate the optimal level?

 3. Average/Max safety stock formula

-A more prudent calculation is to use an average/max safety stock formula, which accounts for when lead times rise and sales max out.
+A more prudent approach is to use an average or maximum safety stock formula, which accounts for increases in lead times and peak sales.

-Mary’s average lead time is one week but it can be as high as 1.5 weeks.
-Using this information and her sales data from last month, she can work out safety stock for each showerhead SKU:
+Mary’s average lead time is 1 week, but it can be as high as 1.5 weeks.
+Using this information and her sales data from last month, she can calculate safety stock for each showerhead SKU:

 Shower head A: (630 x 1.5) – (582.50 x 1) = 362.50 units